gtfierro/patenttags/sparse_tagger/README.md

 ...
 ```

-where the number indicates the patent record, and the letters represent tags
+where the number indicates the patent record, and the letters represent the
+text of the patent.
+There will be no extraneous punctuation in the raw text, so
-extracted by the patent.
-This will form the basis of a tag matrix:
+we can assume everything is space-delimited.
+This will form the basis of a term
+matrix:

 ```
-         ---------Tags--------
+         ---------terms--------
          ___A___B___C___D___E___F___...
          1| 3   1   1   1   0   0
          2| 1   1   1   0   1   1